-At the end of 2020, SFDA began requiring that halal certificates accompanying poultry and livestock meat as well as their products/ingredients exported to Saudi Arabia must be issued exclusively by Halal Certification Bodies (HCB) accredited by its Halal Center (HC).
+At the end of 2020, SFDA began requiring that halal certificates accompanying poultry and livestock meat as well as their products/ingredients exported to Saudi Arabia must be issued exclusively by Halal Certification Bodies (HCB) accredited by the SFDA Halal Center (HC).

 Thus far, the HC has accredited and registered three U.S. HCBs: (1) ISWA Halal Certification Department, (2) Halal Transactions, Inc. and (3) Islamic Food and Nutrition Council of America.
-A new U.S. company interested in getting approved as HCB could contact SFDA Halal Center at this link to obtain information about registration requirements.
+A new U.S. company interested in getting approved as HCB should contact the SFDA Halal Center at this link to obtain information about registration requirements.